Cavaliers vs. Pacers Prediction & Picks - October 28

 Cavaliers vs. Pacers Prediction & Picks: Line, Spread, Over/Under - October 28

-The Cleveland Cavaliers (1-1) host the Indiana Pacers (1-0) in a matchup of Central Division teams at Rocket Mortgage Fieldhouse, tipping off at 7:30 PM ET on Saturday, October 28, 2023.
-The Cavaliers are 3.5-point favorites in the game, the first matchup between the squads this season.
+Central Division foes square off when the Cleveland Cavaliers (1-1) host the Indiana Pacers (1-0) at Rocket Mortgage Fieldhouse, beginning at 7:30 PM ET on Saturday, October 28, 2023.
+The Pacers are 3.5-point underdogs in the game, the first matchup between the teams this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!